Make-Magazine/makezine/wp-content/plugins/pubexchange/readme.txt

 * Search for PubExchange.
 Once found click on 'Install Now'
 * Select 'Activate Plugin' from the download page or go to 'Plugins' -> 'Installed Plugins' -> 'Activate Plugin'

-= Upgrading to >= 2.0 =
-* In PubExchange >= 2.0, you now need to provide a Widget Number in addition to a Widget ID.
-You can get this number from the PubExchange dashboard, or by contacting a PubExchange representative.

 = Below Article widgets =
 * Click on the 'Settings' link in left rail and go to the 'PubExchange' menu item.
 * Enter the 'Publication ID', 'Widget ID', and 'Widget Number' received from your PubExchange representative